bhatishan2003/litesurf/README.md

 ### Command Line Usage

--   Following commands should be entered to get weapop-up browse.
+-   Following commands should be entered to get a pop-up browse.

     ```bash
     minibrowser
+    minibrowser --file test.html
     ```

 ## Building Standalone Executables with PyInstaller